 Now let’s separate protein fact from fiction, shall we?

 You may have heard the term 'high quality' or 'complete' protein.
 This refers to the composition of amino acids within a protein.
 Some proteins contain all of the essential amino acids (i.e. amino acids that can only be supplied by diet).
 These are the ones considered to be higher quality; in other words, complete proteins.

 The quality of protein in plant-based foods is not as high as those from animal origin.
 But with planning, and a balance of different ingredients and food combinations, you can easily ensure that your protein needs are met on a vegan diet.

 Protein is an important structural component for many body systems and is the building block for muscle.
-“If you are training regularly then you are in a state of constant muscle breakdown and synthesis,” Middleton explains.
+“If you are training regularly then you are in a state of constant muscle breakdown and synthesis,” Lisa explains.
 “Having the right variety and timing of protein is essential to see results from your hard work.”

 Following a carefully formulated, dietician-approved meal plan in this case is very helpful.
 The vegan meal plan on Centr takes into consideration your fitness goals, whether it be weight loss, fitness or even muscle gains, while doing all the calculating for you.
 This is a simpler way for you to meet your body’s nutritional needs while still hitting your goals – minus the steak dinners and bacon breakfasts.